MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

 1. In the New Project dialog's drop-down filters, select **C#**/**C++**, **Windows**, and **WinUI**, respectively.

-1. You need to start with a packaged project in order to use XAML diagnostics.
+1. You need to start with an MSIX-packaged project in order to use XAML diagnostics.
 So select the **Blank App, Packaged (WinUI 3 in Desktop)** project template, and click **Next**. .

 1. Add the following property to your project file&mdash;either your `.csproj` (C#) or `.vcxproj` (C++) file: